 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

 You may not be able to become pregnant or father a child after treatment with these drugs.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Men might be able to store sperm before starting treatment.
 And women might be able to store eggs or ovarian tissue.
 But these services are not available in every hospital, so you would need to ask your doctor about this.

 This treatment might harm a baby developing in the womb.
 It is important not to become pregnant or father a child while you're having treatment and for a few months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

-Don’t breastfeed during this treatment because the drugs may come through in your breast milk.
+Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 Don’t have immunisations with live vaccines while you’re having treatment and for up to 12 months afterwards.
 The length of time depends on the treatment you are having.
 Ask your doctor or pharmacist how long you should avoid live vaccinations.

 In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).